Variational Diffusion Posterior Sampling with Midpoint Guidance: The algorithm

 \section{The \algo\ algorithm}

 In this section we propose a novel scheme for the approximate inference of $\post{}{}$.
-We start by presenting a midpoint decomposition of the backward transition that allows us to trade adherence to the prior backward dynamics for improved guidance approximation. \paragraph{Midpoint decomposition.} First, consider the DDPM forward process $\fwtrans{k|j}{x_j}{x_k} \eqdef \normpdf(x_{k}; \sqrt{\acp{k}/\acp{j}} x_j, (1 - \acp{k}/\acp{j}) \Id_\dimx)$ defined for all $(j, k) \in \intset{0}{n}^2$ such that $j<k$.
-Define also the joint distribution obtained by initializing the same process with the posterior of interest \eqref{eq:posterior_def}
+We start by presenting a midpoint decomposition of the backward transition that allows us to trade adherence to the prior backward dynamics for improved guidance approximation.